corda/corda/docs/source/threat-model/corda-threat-model.md

 </td>
 <td>

-An attacker gains access to the Node's vault and modifies tables in the database.
+An attacker gains access to the node's vault and modifies tables in the database.

  **Impact**